Neural Web

 To modify number of neurons change MAX_NEURONS

-Only for unix type systems
+Only for unix type and windows systems